uchicagomocktrial/mock-source/README.md

 	cd twitterhook
 	make decrypt_conf

-Now you'll be promted for a password --- which is the same as the password to the UChicago mock trial Twitter account.
+Now you'll be prompted for a password --- which is the same as the password to the UChicago mock trial Twitter account.
 After you enter it, you'll have a file called `config.py` under twitterhook.

 I stole this strategy from [here](http://ejohn.org/blog/keeping-passwords-in-source-control/).